splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-splunk-op-apm.rst

 Review additional metrics
 ===========================

-In the APM
-, for example "byToken", to better understand what source is getting throttled - perhaps you have a separate token for staging, and a separate one for production. ... you can use the "byToken" metrics to see if there is anything interesting there.
+In the APM Throttling dashboard use the `ByToken` metrics to better understand what source is getting throttled.
+Perhaps you have a separate tokens for staging and production.

+To open the APM Throttling dashboard follow these steps:

+#.
+In the navigation menu, select :guilabel:`Dashobards`.
+#.
+Locate the Splunk Organization Metrics in the Built-in Dashboard Groups.
+#.
+Select the :guilabel:`APM Throttling` dashboard.
+#.
+Review the following charts:
+    #.
+Span drop due to ingest limits - Compare the `ByToken` metric to the overall metric for more insight.
+    #.
+Profiling throttling - Compare the `ByToken` metric to the overall metric for more insight.
+    #.
+Spans dropped because blocked by token - Compare the data for each token for more insight.
+#.
+Use the filter, time window, and chart resolution as needed to better understand when your workload increased.